boolean-uk/csharp-fundamentals-constructors-overloading-workshop/README.md

 ## Workshop Sample
 Demonstrate in a C# console app how to instantiate classes and debug.
 Demonstrate overloading with multiple constructors, methods.
-I’ll create  VW solution with a console application called VW.Factory which we will use to create cars & parts.
-Constructing cars by passing in parts to the constructor.
+I’ll create  VW solution with a console application called VW.Factory which we will use to create cars with different parameters to the constructor.

 ![](./images/herby.JPG)